 – Alexis, Indiana State University, USA

 ‘It was a one of a kind experience and I am very grateful I received this opportunity.
 It is something I will remember forever’.

 – Olivia, Indiana State University, USA

-‘Indiana State University’s service-learning partnership with the Blackfriary Community Heritage and Archaeology Project was a model of how service-learning should work.
+‘Indiana State University’s service-learning partnership with [the IHS] was a model of how service-learning should work.
 Our projects were planned in collaboration with a diverse group of community partners, the work was meaningful and well-designed, and the students were deeply immersed in the community.
-The balance of cultural and heritage programming with the service work was just right.
-Blackfriary is one of the finest community partners we have worked with over the past decade.
+The balance of cultural and heritage programming with the service work was just right… [it] is one of the finest community partners we have worked with over the past decade.
 We look forward to continuing our partnership with them for years to come.’

 – Dr Nancy Rogers, Vice President for University Engagement and Dr Linda Maule, Dean of the University College, Indiana State University.

 ‘Working with the Irish Heritage School has been an extremely positive and productive collaboration for Meath County Council.
 The IHS have a proven track record for delivering projects, are truly experts in their field and their can-do attitude has transformed a site neglected for many centuries into an award winning community-driven project recognised both nationally and internationally.
 They are excellent communicators and can engage students and the public in a participative and engaging manner.
 They have built very strong community relationships and have gained local respect and support in recognition of this effort.
-They have attracted a number of university partners to the town of Trim (and wider County of Meath) and are experienced in tailoring bespoke programs, specific to the requirement of individual institutions.’
+They… are experienced in tailoring bespoke programs, specific to the requirement of individual institutions.’

 – Dr Loreto Guinan, Heritage Officer for Meath County Council, Ireland